20+ Eagle Facts About Majestic Bird of Prey! (Free Printables)

 Eagles, like the Golden Eagle, construct their nests atop high cliffs to avoid other predators and remain near a food source.

-The nests of Bald Eagles can be impressively large, with a depth of up to 13 feet, a width of 8.2 feet, and a weight of 1.1 tonnes, constructed primarily of sticks.
+Bald eagle nests can be impressively large, constructed primarily of sticks.
+They can be constructed to a depth of up to 13 feet, a width of 8.2 feet, and a weight of 1.1 tonnes.

 Eagles are widely recognized as a symbol of freedom and peace, with an interesting historical and cultural significance.